gu-fan/riv.vim/README.rst

 **Riv** is a vim plugin for taking notes with reStructuredText_.

-Screencast(It's a bit outdated,  anyone create a new one are welcome)
+Screencast with InstantRst_ (It's a bit outdated,  anyone create a new one are welcome)

 .. image:: intro.gif